littlebenlittle/raku-install/README.md

 `Install` is a leightweight tool for extracting modules from [META6](https://github.com/jonathanstowe/META6)-compliant projects into a `Rakudo` environment.
 The META6 attribute that `Install` cares about is `provides`.

-They keys in the `provides` attribute are used as targets, while the value is interpreted as the path relative to `META6.json`.
+The keys in the `provides` attribute are used as targets, while the value is interpreted as the path relative to `META6.json`.

 Example: